 blackberries, raspberries, strawberries, farm market, gift shop,

-concessions / refreshment stand, porta-potties are available, restrooms, picnic
+concessions or refreshment stand, porta-potties are available, restrooms, picnic

 area, farm animals, birthday parties, weddings and wedding parties,